easifem-fortran/easifem-fortran.github.io/docs/docs-api/TxtFile/examples/_TxtFile_test_4.md

 Returns the total number of records in the file.

-!!! note ""
 This routine does not ignore the blank record as well as comments

 ```fortran
 CALL IS(obj%getTotalRecords(), 8, "test-1")
 ```

-!!! note ""
 The following code will excludes the comments while counting the number of records. `ignoreComment` and `commentSymbol` should be provided in this case

-!!! warning ""
 Note that this code will still include the blanklines as the valid record.

 ```fortran
 CALL IS(obj%getTotalRecords(ignoreComment=.TRUE., commentSymbol="#"), 5, "test-2" )
 ```

-!!! note ""
 The following code will ignore any blank character from the record.

 ```fortran
 CALL IS(obj%getTotalRecords(ignoreComment=.TRUE., commentSymbol="#", ignoreBlank=.TRUE.), 4, "test-3" )